turbot/guardrails-samples/policy_packs/aws/iam/check_mfa_is_enabled_for_root_accounts/README.md

 primary_category: "security"
 ---

-# Check MFA is Enabled for AWS IAM Root Accounts
+# Check MFA Is Enabled for AWS IAM Root Accounts

 Ensuring Multi-Factor Authentication (MFA) is enabled for AWS IAM root accounts is critical as it provides an additional layer of security beyond just a password, significantly reducing the risk of unauthorized access.
 This protection helps prevent potential security breaches and enhances overall account security by requiring a second form of verification.